|

 security suite not function as designed

-(software expires, not licensed, bug or error in
+(software expires, not licensed, bug or

-the code, etc.), your organization may be
+error in the code, etc.), your organization

-vulnerable to a wider range of threats
+may be vulnerable to a wider range of

-- Best of breed - by choosing a
+- Best of breed - by choosing a security

-security suite, software modules from the chosen
+suite, software modules from the chosen

 vendor may not be up to par with competing

 packages.
-For example, a security suite from a
+For example, a security suite from

-specific vendor may offer overall protection,
+a specific vendor may offer overall

-however one component, say anti-spyware, may not
+protection, however one component, say

-offer the same level of protection as a best of
+of protection as a best of breed

-breed anti-spyware software package
+anti-spyware software package

 Risk

-assessments identify an organization's assets,
+assessments identify an organization's

-threats to the assets, vulnerabilities that exist as
+assets, threats to the assets, vulnerabilities

-the organization.
-The risk assessment helps
+resulting impact on the organization.
+The risk

-priortize risk areas so that the organization can
+assessment helps prioritize risk areas so that

-make an informed decision when deciding between one
+when deciding between one vendor's security

-vendor's security suite or electing best of breed
+suite or electing best of breed software

-software packages from a variety of vendors.
+packages from a variety of vendors.

-Tags: risk assessment | security software |
+Tags: network security | security software |

 |